babel/website/website/blog/2019-07-02-the-babel-podcast.md

     - Perception of the language over time: moving too fast, moving too slow
     - Questions about language design: performance, usability, teachability, aesthetics, syntax budget, etc.
     - Ecosystem alignment: how is the language shaped by tools, libraries, other use cases other than the web?
-- History of Committee itself
+- History of Committee Itself
     - Transitions: using a Word doc to GitHub, using TCQ, the "how we work" repo
     - Growth of committee over the years (language designers, implementors, practitioners, educators, combination)
     - Specific proposals: Object.observe, etc?
-- Presenting a proposal/topic
+- Presenting a Proposal
     - Explaining the problem space
-    - Defining terms: footgun, etc
     - Scope: complexity of change, interactions with other features
     - Precedence: existing userland implementation, previous discussions, other languages, similar features

 > We asked on [Twitter](https://twitter.com/left_pad/status/1093529997162237952) about the name and got some fun suggestions including Lost in Transpilation, Babbling On, Babel Babble, etc. But in the end, "The Babel Podcast" is the most clear!